StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   If you have an ongoing vanilla playthrough, back up the Saves folder.
 -   Delete everything inside the Fallout: New Vegas and Fallout 3 folders.

-> [!Note]
->
->_This section is not verifiable; I have written it from word of mouth.
-If someone knows the rest of the steps that GOG users have to take, please DM me at StrawChannel95 on Discord._

 # Using Wabbajack

 ### Preparations